Chairperson: Michael Jones

 Chairperson: Pat LeMire

-This committee is designed to give WHCA/WiCAL Business Partners a more formalized vehicle through which to voice their needs and concerns to the Board of Directors.
+This committee is designed to give WHCA/WiCAL Business Partners a formalized voice on their needs and concerns to the Board of Directors.
 This committee works to ensure the timeliness and quality of the services WHCA/WiCAL provides its Business Partners, in an effort to help foster productive working relationships with WHCA/WiCAL member facilities.

 Chairperson: Alan Gaffner

 This committee addresses and resolves all questions referred to and relative to the interpretations of the Association’s Bylaws.
 Moreover, the committee provides continuing oversight on the Bylaws to assure that they are consistent with the direction and desires of the membership.
 On request from the Board of Directors, it drafts written policy consistent with the association’s constitution and bylaws and presents the draft to the Board of Directors for approval and recommendation to the membership as a whole.
 It keeps the policies up to date in an organized manner and makes them accessible to the membership.

 Co-Chair: Mitul Lindeman

 The Education Committee is charged with the development and implementation of educational programs and conferences for member facilities.
 Educational planning includes coordination of educational functions at WHCA/ WiCAL conferences, statewide trainings and workshops, webinars, and other educational resources.
 This includes location planning and the recommendation of educational and entertainment functions at WHCA/WiCAL conferences.
 The Education Committee may receive recommendations from other WHCA/WiCAL committees and should carefully assess the need and timing of recommended education.